shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ### Reloading of files not allowed

 Apps may not load other files during and after the installation in the *Extension Manager*.

+### Message queue

+If the extension adds messages to the message queue, make sure they are not bigger than 262,144 bytes (256 KB).
+This limitation is set by common message queue workers and should not be exceeded.

 ### App pages with their own URL must appear in the sitemap.xml